-10 DERIVATIVE FINANCIAL ASSETS AND LIABILITIES
+11 DERIVATIVE FINANCIAL ASSETS AND LIABILITIES

 The Group holds or purchases derivative financial instruments for purposes other than trading to mitigate foreign currency exchange rate risk.
-Forward contracts were short-term with maturity dates in January-February 2013.
+Forward contracts were short-term with maturity dates in January, February and November 2013.

-In the first half of 2012, the Group entered into Russian ruble/US dollar cross-currency interest rate swap agreements in conjunction with Russian ruble denominated bonds issued by the Group.
+In 2012, the Group entered into Russian ruble/US dollar cross-currency interest rate swap agreements in conjunction with Russian ruble denominated bonds issued by the Group.
 As a result, the Group pays US dollars at fixed rates varying from 3.11% to 3.15% per annum and receives Russian rubles at a fixed rate of 8.95% per annum.
 Maturity of the swaps is linked to the Russian ruble denominated bonds redemption, maturing on November 2014.